YuBlum/slac/README.md

 - [x] Vectors with N sizes.
 - [x] Vector operations.
 - [ ] Built in vector types E.g. vector2.
-- [ ] Be easy to create new vector types E.g. vector6.
+- [ ] Be easy to create new vector types.
 - [ ] Matrix with N rows and M columns.
 - [ ] Matrix basic operations (matrix addition and matrix subtraction).
-- [ ] Matrix complex operations E.g. multiplication, determinant, inverse.
+- [ ] Matrix complex operations (multiplication, determinant, inverse).
 - [ ] Built in matrix type E.g. matrix3x3.
-- [ ] Like vectors be easy to create new matrices types E.g. matrix5x2.
+- [ ] Like vectors be easy to create new matrices types.
 - [ ] Transformations for 2D and 3D vectors.
 - [ ] Transformations for projections and views.

-## How to use
+## Installation

-### Installation
+### Linux

 Clone the repository and in the terminal enter the following command:
 ```bash
 sudo make clean install
 ```

+### Windows

+For now SLAC uses only Makefiles for the installation, but you can try compile with an external compiler E.g. Visual Studio.

-### Linking the library
+## Linking the library
 After the instalation you will need link SLAC to your project.
 Heres an example using GCC:
 ```bash